 - Space: Freezer space costs money

-Add these costs to your purchase price for the total cost price.
+Add these costs to your purchase price for the total cost.

 ⚠️ Important:

 Always add 2-3% extra for unexpected spoilage and cutting loss that turns out higher than expected.
-Better to overestimate than be surprised.
+Better to overestimate than face surprises.

 Buying whole is worthwhile if: